msabramo/kallithea/docs/setup.rst

 - The ``setup-db`` command will create all of the needed tables and an admin account.
 When choosing a root path you can either use a new empty location, or a location which already contains existing repositories.
-If you choose a location which contains existing repositories Kallithea will simply add all of the repositories at the chosen location to it's database.
+If you choose a location which contains existing repositories Kallithea will add all of the repositories at the chosen location to its database.
   (Note: make sure you specify the correct path to the root).
-- Note: the given path for mercurial_ repositories **must** be write accessible for the application.
+- Note: the given path for Mercurial_ repositories **must** be write accessible for the application.
 It's very important since the Kallithea web interface will work without write access, but when trying to do a push it will eventually fail with permission denied errors unless it has write access.